 Working From Home-A Few Tips From One Who Failed

-- Loving and using the product is not enough.
+- Loving and using the products is not enough.
 Do other people need it?
-Can you sell it to others, build a consumer group and help them find others to do the same?
+Can you sell your products to others?
+Can you build a consumer group that will continue to need the product?

 - If you don't have unlimited funds you have to make a budget and stick to it.
 Don't keep spending money thinking you can pay yourself back when you "hit it big".
-Nothing wrong with having big dreams.
-Just know how to finance them and be realistic.
-Monitor your progress (or lack thereof) toward the goals you have set and change your course if need be.
+There is nothing wrong with having big dreams but you do need to know how to finance them and have realistic expectations while doing so.
+Monitor your progress toward the goals you have set and change your course if need be.

 - It would help to take some business courses.
 Just because you have a "Monthly Budget and Balance Sheet" it doesn't mean you have a business plan.
 You have to understand the numbers at the end of the month and make adjustments if necessary.

-- Don't follow blindly along the path of your mentor or sponsor-to-be.
+- Don't follow blindly along the path of your mentor or sponsor.
 Inquire how the business is working for him or her.
 Do some research!!
-If you do decide to join or invest make sure the business is really working for you and you understand all aspects of the business before you recruit others.
+If you do decide to join and invest your money make sure you have tried and believe in the product and can create an income selling it to others.
+You must understand all aspects of the business before you recruit others.

 - I'm sure my sponsor and our up-line did not intend for us to fail so miserably in so many ways.
 I certainly did not set out to hurt myself or others.
-People get caught up in the hype of getting rich quick, the dream of financial freedom.
+People get caught up in the hype of getting rich quick and living the dream of financial freedom.